stat-lab/MOPline/README.md

-# MOPline, structural variant detection and genotyping software
+# MOPline
+Detection and Genotyping of Structural Variants
 ## Table of Contents

 - [Introduction](#introduction)